What Splunk Taught Me About Building Products

 The RAP program brought in 50+ new accounts in its first 6 months and was featured in the CEO's keynote at .conf.

-How This Shapes WickedFile
+How this shapes WickedFile

 Every day at WickedFile, I use something I learned at Splunk: